I’ve had the amazing opportunity to work alongside products that have millions of users as a Product Manager at Kobe Digital Premium Services.

 Let me show you an example.
-After having spoken with a customer about the product, I decided to launch it.
+After speaking with a customer about the product, I launched it.
 She was very happy to share her experience with me.

 Customers will feel valued and appreciated when they are involved in the creation of your product.